 When to go: There’s no bad time of year to visit Hawaii, although holidays always see a peak in crowds and hotel rates.
 Rainy season is November through March, but it doesn’t generally rain all day, nor does it rain everywhere at once.
 If it’s raining where you are, drive to another part of the island.
 You’ll likely be rewarded with sunnier skies.

 If you’ve never been to Europe, your best bet may be a group tour.
-Trafalgar has many options (don't forget your NEA member discount!).
+NEA Travel has many options, and you'll get an NEA member discount!
 For DIYers, consider an afternoon food and wine tasting tour with Paris by Mouth.

 Pick your hotel: This bucket-list city consists of 20 “arrondissements” or districts, each with its own unique style.
 Le Marais, consisting of Rue du Temple and Mairie de Paris, offers plenty of budget-friendly accommodations as does Porte Saint-Martin, Bibliotheque Nationale and Pere Lachaise.
 You can also find a few good options near Notre-Dame and the Louvre.